IonicaBizau/github-emoji-form-submit/README.md

 # github-emoji-form-submit [![Support this project][donate-now]][paypal-donations]

-Autocomplete selected Emoji when submitting forms on GitHub.
+Autocomplete selected Emoji when submitting forms on GitHub.com.

 When leaving comments, opening issues etc. you can use `:emoji:`.
 That's pretty neat.
 But often, it happened